article background

 Fact Checked Fact Checked

-The beloved refrigerator, if it’s running, can keep the family running too!
-Cool temperatures help ensure everyday food items like milk and meat maintain their shelf life and stay safe for you to eat.
-But if your fridge is set close to freezing, then some items may start showing frost on them.
-Correct fridge and freezer temperatures not only maintain the longevity of your foods, but also keep them safe from harmful bacteria.
+Cool fridge temperatures help ensure everyday food items like milk and meat maintain their shelf life and stay safe to eat.
+But setting a fridge’s temperature close to freezing may begin to produce frost on refrigerated food.
+Correct fridge and freezer temperatures not only maintain food longevity, but also keep them safe from harmful bacteria.
+Knowing the correct temperature is especially important in a climate as hot as the one in Australia.

 • The ideal temperature setting for the fridge is 3°C